yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 * Retarget the client to use the Chakra UI library
 * Improve the quality of the tests
 * Add direct messaging and other chat features
 * Add game-playing or other features for collaboration and social interaction.
-(If you do this, it should offer some features beyond the ones in IP2)
+(If you do this, it should offer some features beyond the ones in the codebase)
 * Propose some other cool app using the infrastructure in the starter code (REST, WebSockets, persistent database).
 Use your imagination!

 Please note that multiple teams might choose to propose the same feature(s), or a variation of that same feature - this is OK.